api-platform/docs/core/graphql.md

     bin/console api:graphql:export > path/in/host/schema.graphql
 ```

-## Handling File Upload
+## Handling File Upload with Symfony

-Please follow the [file upload documentation](file-upload.md), only the differences will be documented here.
+If you use Symfony, please follow the [file upload documentation](../symfony/file-upload.md), only the differences
+will be documented here.

 The file upload with GraphQL follows the [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).